Rymfaar/Dodge-The-Creeps/README.md

 ## To do list

-- Random sizes
+- Random sizes between 2 values
-- Reverse relation between speed and size
+- Reverse relation between speed and size (?)
-- Power Ups
-- Difficulty in time
+- Give 1 extra life every 15 seconds
-- Highsore board
+- Highsore on main menu

-## Bugs

-- Creeps not deleted when restarting
+- On/Off music button on main menu